Doctor of Philosophy in Nursing

 Every student admitted to the PhD program is required to come to the Pittsburgh, PA, campus for the first residency, usually held during the second or third week of May.
 This week includes an orientation to the PhD program and provides an opportunity for students to meet faculty and participate in live classes for the courses in which they are enrolled that summer.

-This residency provides an opportunity for the student to meet with their faculty mentor either at Duquesne University or another location, such as a conference setting, for intensive discussion and writing around dissertation topic development in preparation for approval.
+This residency provides an opportunity for students to meet with their faculty mentor on campus for discussion and writing around dissertation topic development in preparation for approval.

-Each student must write and defend a dissertation on a topic of their choosing, and you can view a list of recently defended dissertation topics for ideas.
-As part of the PhD curriculum, you will be required to make a proposal defense and a final defense.
+Each student must write and defend a dissertation on a topic of their choosing.
+You can view a list of recently defended dissertation topics for ideas here.
+As part of the PhD curriculum, you will be required to make both a proposal defense and a final defense.

 Proposal Defense